 Would you like to get a recognised, accredited qualification in Northern Ireland employment law from the comfort of your own home/office, wherever you are based?

-The course includes 24 employment law and compliance lectures from the cream of Northern Ireland’s employment law expert practitioners and 12 afternoon sessions on ADR and tribunal representation, including role-play exercises with Labour Relations Agency staff and the President of Industrial Tribunals and the Fair Employment Tribunal.
-All live sessions take place on Tuesday afternoons but this year, everything will be online and students will also be able to watch recordings of all sessions and presentations after they are broadcast.
+The course includes 24 employment law and compliance lectures from the cream of Northern Ireland’s employment law expert practitioners and 12 afternoon sessions on ADR and tribunal representation, including role-play exercises with Labour Relations Agency staff.
+All live sessions take place on Tuesday afternoons, with the majority of sessions taking place online.
+Students will also be able to watch recordings of all sessions and presentations after they are broadcast.

 Where else will you find a line-up of guest experts like these?

 - Adam Brett, Partner, Lewis Silkin NI LLP

 - Gareth Walls, Partner, A&L Goodbody